 Magik with a K?

 Magik with a K comes from the recent developments in the practice of Witchcraft.
 It is a reference to ceremonial magic and ritualistic magic.
 The practice of nature-based rituals is what some refer to as High Magick.

-Archaic symbols such as Runes or objects to project energy is a common in Sigils.
-The modern inspiration for the use of these symbols ideas come from the work of Aleister Crowley, a popular an English writer with interest in Western Esoteric practices.
-His fictional and semi-fictional works spawned the renewed interest in the occult.
+Archaic symbols such as Runes or objects to project energy are common in Sigils.
+The modern inspiration for the use of these symbols ideas comes from Aleister Crowle.
+Mr. Crowle was a famous English writer interested in Western Esoteric practices.
+His fictional and semi-fictional works spawned a renewed interest in the occult.

 “Magick is the science and art of causing change to occur in conformity with the Will.” ― Aleister Crowley, The Book of Thoth

 Let’s break down the terms to make them easier to understand.
 Sigils are a form of ceremonial or ritualistic magic.
 These symbols incorporate graphic designs, runes, and symbols in magical workings.
 It is a device to direct your intent.
 There isn’t a single unified system for these scripts.
 They often use symbols that come from other systems.